codechrysalis1/butterflyEffect/README.md

 ```
 yarn install
 ```
-To populate preset-data:(Should run once only)
+To populate preset-data:(Should run only once)
 ```
 cd scripts
 node populate-stations.js